Tips for Securing Your Home Wireless Network

 When setting up your home network, check your internet service provider's (ISP) website for tips on using their networking equipment.
 Regardless of the hardware you are using, implement the following practices to help secure your information.

-• Name your router and set up a strong password.
-Change the manufacturer’s router name.
-Do not name it something containing information, such as your home address or names.
-Rather, make it unique, and then select a unique and strong password for the router.
+- Name your router and set up a strong password.
+Change the manufacturer’s router name to something unique (NOT a home address or name).
+Secure with a strong password.

 Best Practices for Secure Wireless Away from Home